Skip to Main Content

 Step 3: License & Attribution

-- If you are creating a new work, you will need to visit Creative Commons to select a license that best suits your intentions.
+- If you are creating new work, you will need to visit Creative Commons to select a license that best suits your intentions.
 Use this quick tool to create your license.

 - If you’ve included outside materials in your work, please verify that you have the rights to include them in your licensed work.
 Additionally, if you have adopted someone else’s work, please verify the original author’s Creative Commons licensing to ensure that you select the proper license.

 - Be sure to attribute any work that you have included.
 Use this easy tool to use to ensure proper attribution.

 - Feel free to distribute your work as you see fit.